athayapurnama02/PeMuda-MD-repo/README.md

 ## Features of this Application

- you can try somw of this features in the EduSign application:
+you can try some of this features in the PeMuda application:

-* Sign Language Translate with Video Camera: You can use this feature to translate your sign language movement to text using Video Processing.
+*
-* Challenges based on categoty: With this feature you can try to do the sign language challenge based on the available category.
-Use this to improve your movement accuracy and to test your knowledge on sign language.
+*
-* A Dictionary of sign language word: You can use the Dictionary feature to search the sign language for the word you are looking for.
+*